wellspringcp/wellspring/01-principles/01-principles.md

 Citizens have a right to claim access to the "Right to leave" program.
 Indepagents who claim the Right to Leave shall not be allowed to return until they have paid back the debt incurred on their behalf to effectuate the program.
 While the indepagent is outside of the jurisdiction of `WS`, they shall not be chargeable for the debt.
 Upon leaving the jurisdiction as the final step of the Right to Leave program, the applicant loses citizenship.
 The right to leave program grants:

 - One way travel to a destination chosen by the applicant.
-  - Should the applicant desire to relocate to a different domicile location during the 2 years, no new transportation coverage shall be offered or granted.
+  - Should the applicant desire to relocate to a different domicile location during the 2 years, no new transportation coverage shall be offered or granted; however the accomodations funds will continue being paid according to the original schedule.
 - 2 years' coverage of accomodations.
 The level of comfort afforded shall be subject to the legislature.
   - The coverage shall be given in monetary form.
   - There is no requirement that the applicant spend the money on accomodations; merely that they leave the jurisdiction.
-- It is up to the applicant to procure any authorization for residency, transit, etc required to reach and domicile themselves in their end destination.
+- It is up to the applicant to procure any visas/authorization for residency, transit, etc required to reach and domicile themselves in their end destination.